-2. Certification by Full Scale Static Test
+2. Certification by Full-Scale Static Test

-- In addition to the interface loads report a static test plan is required and must be approved before testing
+- In addition to the interface, loads report a static test plan is required and must be approved before testing

-- Critical load cases are selected and tested on the full scale structures for the full load held for 3 seconds in each load case
+- Critical load cases are selected and tested on the full-scale structures for the full load held for 3 seconds in each load case

-- In addition to the full scale unit tests, detail tests for the 1.33 fitting factor may also be conducted on components such as dual bolt restraint devices, quarter turns or seat track fittings
+- In addition to the full-scale unit tests, detail tests for the 1.33 fitting factor may also be conducted on components such as dual bolt restraint devices, quarter turns or seat track fittings

-- If 1.33 fitting factor tests are not feasible then analysis is performed based on techniques discussed in the section above
+- If 1.33 fitting factor tests are not feasible then an analysis is performed based on techniques discussed in the section above

 - The test plan and results are documented in approved report formats and then submitted as part of the entire certification package

 3. Certification by Comparative Analysis

 There will be cases in which the structural modifications to an existing unit or a new unit similar to a certified unit are not major enough to require testing.

 In such cases, the previously certified unit’s report contents, tested component allowable loads, materials, and full-scale test results can be used to present a logical argument.